abhishekarya1/Hash-Define-myNotes/content/spring-boot/test-adv.md

 https://www.baeldung.com/awaitility-testing

 ## WireMock and MockServer
-Mock an external API integration instead of calling the real one (that may cost us money).
+Create and up a mock server that mimics an external API integration, instead of calling the real one (that may cost us money).

 ```java
 // create mock server